 Green Finance Comes of Age in 2016

 For years, GF was dismissed as being too risky.
-Now in the wake of the signing of the Paris climate accord, lenders cannot ignore the economics of climate action that make clean energy an attractive opportunity.
+Now, in the wake of the signing of the Paris climate accord, lenders cannot ignore the economics of climate action that make clean energy an attractive opportunity.
 Governments began seriously investing in clean technologies in 2005.
 However, the early years were fraught with challenges, not the least of which was the economic crisis of 2007 – 2008.
 Nonetheless, between 2005 and 2010, there was a 200 percent increase in the growth of GF.

-There is well warranted optimism that 2016 will be the year in which green finance comes of age.
-Governments, businesses and global organizations are all getting on-board to make this a landmark year for GF.
+There is well-warranted optimism that 2016 will be the year in which green finance comes of age.
+Governments, businesses, and global organizations are all getting on board to make this a landmark year for GF.

 In an article published in the Huffington Post, Nick Robins, the Co-Director of the UNEP Inquiry into a Sustainable Financial System, said:

-“From a strategic perspective, 2015 built a new set of policy foundations for the global economy, signaling new directions for the financial system…So, if 2015 designed the foundations, the task for the financial community in 2016 is to take the practical steps to deliver the reallocation in capital that’s required, and doing this in ways that result in an orderly transition in global markets.”
+“From a strategic perspective, 2015 built a new set of policy foundations for the global economy, signaling new directions for the financial system…So, if 2015 designed the foundations, the task for the financial community in 2016 is to take the practical steps to deliver the reallocation in capital that’s required, and do this in ways that result in an orderly transition in global markets.”

-According to a new report, green finance has what it takes to deliver decisive climate action.
-The report says that GF is capable of keeping temperatures from rising beyond the upper threshold limits of 1.5 to 2 degrees Celsius set in the Paris climate accord.
-The report was produced by a partnership between Bloomberg New Energy Finance, Ceres and Ken Locklin of Impax Asset Management.
-The report, titled Mapping the Gap: The Road From Paris, finds that there is enough money in the global economy to finance the transition to clean sources of energy.
+A new report, titled “Mapping the Gap: The Road From Paris,” states that green finance has the potential to deliver decisive climate action.
+According to the report, GF is capable of keeping temperatures from rising beyond the upper threshold limits of 1.5 to 2 degrees Celsius set in the Paris Climate Accord.
+Produced by a partnership between Bloomberg New Energy Finance, Ceres, and Ken Locklin of Impax Asset Management, the report suggests that there is sufficient capital in the global economy to finance the transition to clean energy sources.

 We now have a wide range of initiatives and organizations that are supporting the growth of GF, including the SDGs and the green bond market.
-This year, the Green Climate Fund has come of age and the G20 has indicated that it is committed to green finance.
+This year, the Green Climate Fund has come of age, and the G20 has indicated that it is committed to green finance.
 Mark Carney, the Governor of the Bank of England and Chairman of the Financial Stability Board, has said that GF has grown up and it is no longer a “niche”.
-In March, Carney said that in a bid to mainstream climate friendly funds, the G20 will make green finance a “priority”.
+In March, Carney said that in a bid to mainstream climate-friendly funds, the G20 will make green finance a “priority”.
 The G20 has explored the concept through its Green Finance Study Group.

-The IMF is now focusing on climate change and the World Bank along with the IBD are contributing to the funding of clean energy in the developing world.
+The IMF is now focusing on climate change, and the World Bank, along with the IBD, are contributing to the funding of clean energy in the developing world.

 As explained by Achim Steiner, Executive Director of the United Nations Environment, “2016 is set to be the year of green finance.
 Across the world, we are seeing a growing number of countries aligning their financial systems with the sustainability imperative.”

-Governments, financial institutions, investors and businesses have been pouring capital into clean energy at ever increasing rates.
+Governments, financial institutions, investors, and businesses have been pouring capital into clean energy at ever-increasing rates.
 After a protracted period of intense volatility, green finance has finally arrived.
 It is now an unstoppable global force that is helping to build a clean power infrastructure.

 Richard Matthews

-Richard Matthewshttps://thegreenmarketoracle.com/
+Richard Matthewshttps://changeoracle.com/

 Richard Matthews is a consultant, eco-entrepreneur, sustainable investor, and writer.
 He is the owner of THE GREEN MARKET, one of the Web’s most comprehensive resources on the business of the environment.
 He is also the author of numerous articles on sustainable positioning, green investing, enviro-politics, and eco-economics.